 “For you are all sons of God through faith in Christ Jesus.
 For as many of you as were baptized into Christ have put on Christ.
 There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.”
 (Galatians 3:26-28)

 There is no prejudice according to race, gender, or class in Jesus.
 All are one in Jesus.
 Moreover, we know that men and women lose their gender identity in the resurrection.
-They are instead like angels (Matthew 22:23-33), given new bodies (I Corinthians 15:35-58)!
-How can there be inferiority when there is no essential, transcendent difference?
+As strange as it sounds, Jesus said we will be like angels, neither male (“marry”) nor female (“given in marriage”, Matthew 22:23-33), because of our new incorruptible, spiritual bodies (I Corinthians 15:35-58)!
+How can there be any real inferiority when there is no essential, transcendent difference?

 Feedback and Comments